What’s In My Bag?

 10. Crochet hook

-When a bride has a wedding dress that has buttons up the back, this little guy is a lifesaver!
+When a bride has a wedding dress with buttons up the back, this little guy is a lifesaver!
 Clients are always super impressed when I whip this out.

 11. First Aid kit